Who are Haemnet?

-Haemnet is a registered charity overseen by a board of trustees, all of whom share a single vision: that excellent haemophilia care should be an everyday experience.
+The Haemnet Foundation is a registered charity (no 1152241) overseen by a board of trustees, all of whom share a single vision: that excellent haemophilia care should be an everyday experience.

 Our mission is to see a vibrant and interactive community of nurses, physiotherapists and other professionals sharing knowledge and engaging in research designed to improve the lives of those affected by bleeding disorders.

 Marie works in Oxford where for 10 years she cared for children with various haematological and oncological conditions before branching off to paediatric haemophilia in 2015.
 She is passionate about the care of children with bleeding disorders, and about improving patient standards.
 She is currently undertaking an MSc in Advanced Nursing Practice.
 Marie is a member of the executive committee of the Haemophilia Nursing Association (HNA) which is involved in national developments for patients with bleeding disorders.
 She is keen to be involved in research involved in exploring improved practice for paaediatric patients with bleeding disorders.